 - eat a healthy diet with less protein, potassium, phosphorus, and salt

 - get plenty of exercise (at least 1 hour a day for kids age 2 and older)

 - take calcium supplements

 - take medicines to lower high blood pressure

-When these methods don't help enough to prevent lasting kidney damage, a person may need dialysis treatments or a kidney transplant.
-But most teens with glomerulonephritis don't need these procedures, and can continue to take part in sports or other activities and live life just like other teens.
+When these methods don't help enough to prevent lasting kidney damage, kids may need dialysis treatments or a kidney transplant.

 How Can Parents Help?

 Follow the doctor's advice to help protect your child's kidneys and give your child the best chance of slowing down or stopping kidney damage or failure.